icecoldlilly/bitcoinbook-notes/notes/chapter_06.md

                         - where Qa is the public key of the transaction conductor (Alice for example)
             - Don't understand?
 That's fine me neither 😅
                 - Try [this](<http://bit.ly/2r0HhGB>)
+## 6.6 Bitcoin Addresses, Balances, and Other Abstractions
+- When looking at transaction structure, we understand that behind the scenes, pay scripts (with lock and unlock functions) replace the concept of bitcoin addresses and balances.
+Perhaps, we could say that these concepts are completely absent from the system except in th users' wallets.

+- **"So what's the information displayed in the blockchain explorer?"**
+    - Information retrieved from the previous transaction UTXOs and their locking scripts, to produce balances, and, recepients
+    - Then, the extracted public key hash which is encoded to Base58Check, to produce the public key
+- **How are balances produced?**
+    - **Total received**
+        - Decode the Base58Check encoding of the bitcoin address to receive the 160-bit Pub.
+Key hash
+        - Search through the DB of tx's looking for outputs with P2PKH locking scripts that contain the Pub Key hash
+        - We calculate the total balance by summing up the value of all such transactions and values.
+    - **Current balances**
+        - From the UTXO (unspent txs output) set, we sum up the value of all unspent outputs referencing the questioned Pub.
+Key hash
+- **How easy it is to do so?**
+    - Have to index and search through dozens, hundreds, or even hundreds of thousands of TXs
+    - This is done by consturcting mnay higher-level abstractions classes that search, inspect, and, manipulate many different transactions,
+- **Why are we doing so?**
+    - To provide a simplistic view of bitcoin transactions, that resembles bank checks from onse sener to one recipient
+- Some transactions are not deocded and can be found at the following [link](<https://blockchain.info/strange-transactions>)